 Centrals (as it commonly refered to) was formed in 1959 at the same time the satellite town of Elizabeth was being established.
 It competed for five years in the SANFL reserves before it was promoted to league competition in 1964.
 It's colours are red, white and blue and its moniker is the Bulldogs.
 Its motto "Cede Nullis" means "Yield to none".

-The other eight SANFL clubs are Glenelg, North Adelaide, Norwood, Sturt, South Adelaide, West Adelaide and Woodville-West Torrens.
+The other seven standalone SANFL clubs are Glenelg, North Adelaide, Norwood, Sturt, South Adelaide, West Adelaide and Woodville-West Torrens.
 Centrals also competes against the Adelaide Crows and Port Adelaide (AFL Reserves sides)

 Central District is an incorporated sporting association with a membership base and an elected Board.
-It's current President is Les Stevens and CEO is Kris Grant.
-Roy Laird is League Coach and Paul Thomas is Captain.
+It's current President is David Cavenett and CEO is Kris Grant.
+Roy Laird is League Coach and Paul Thomas and Brad Symes are Co-Captains.
 Each week Centrals fields a team in the League, Reserves and Under 18 football competitions of the SANFL.
 Junior football grades and junior development is also a priority at the Bulldogs with league footballers employed to teach football skills to boys and girls throughout the Northern suburbs.
 To read more about the people involved at Centrals click here.